Now that you made it through your oral surgery, you’ll want to take care of your mouth to ensure a quick and easy recovery.

 1. Take it easy.
 After your appointment, plan to spend the rest of the day resting.
 The sedative you got during surgery will probably make you drowsy.
 So you shouldn’t drive a car or do anything else that requires concentration.
 It’s also important to avoid strenuous activities.
 Don’t bend or lift anything that might dislodge the blood clots and cause bleeding.
 When you’re ready to go to sleep, use extra pillows to keep your head elevated.

 2. Don’t brush.
 It might be the only time your dentist will tell you not to brush your teeth, but after surgery, your mouth will be too sensitive for regular oral hygiene.
 So don’t brush your teeth or even use mouthwash for 24 hours.
-You should rinse with salt water every 2 hours.
+After 24 hours, you should rinse with salt water every 2 hours.
 This will reduce your risk of infection.
 To make your rinse, mix 1/2 teaspoon of table salt in an 8-ounce glass of warm water and gently swish it around in your mouth.

 3. Ice it.
 Your face might swell or have bruises.
 This is normal.
 For the first 24 hours, apply ice to your jaw for 30 minutes, remove it for 15 minutes, then do it again.
 If you had surgery on both sides of your mouth, switch from side to side with a single ice pack.
 Apply ice for 15 minutes before you move it over.
 The swelling should lessen after 2 or 3 days.
 If it gets worse, you have a fever, or you notice pus, it could be infected.
 Call your doctor or oral surgeon right away.